Early Britons had dark skin, 'Cheddar Man' research indicates

 (CNN)Some of the first modern settlers of Britain from 10,000 years ago had dark skin and curly hair, according to new analysis of a historic skeleton.

-The "Cheddar Man" fossil was discovered in 1903 in a cave in the village of Cheddar in Somerset, south-west England.
-He is the oldest complete skeleton to have been discovered in Britain, and would have been part of the last wave of immigrants to populate Briton after the ice age.
+The "Cheddar Man" fossil was discovered in 1903 in a cave in the village of Cheddar in Somerset, southwest England.
+He is the oldest complete skeleton to have been discovered in Britain, and would have been part of the last wave of immigrants to populate the region after the ice age.

 Today's white Britons can trace their roots back to descendants of these people, and it was initially believed that "Cheddar man" had fair hair and skin.